davorg/websiteguide/introduction/index.md

 - Be able to compare different quotes and services with confidence.

-Each article will focus on a specific topic, such as choosing the right platform, SEO, security, pricing, and ongoing maintenance.
+Each article will focus on a specific topic, such as choosing the right platform, search engine optimisation, security, pricing, and ongoing maintenance.
 Throughout, we’ll include **practical questions you should ask** any potential website provider.

 ## Who This Guide Is For